dqj5182/pyskl/README.md

-# PYSKL: Train and demo your action recognition videos as you want
+# Train and demo your action recognition videos as you want

 ## Installation